-- 2.2.1 If you have a Marginal Fail for a unit, the assessment board may allow you a further opportunity to complete work and be assessed for the failed elements of your unit.
+2.2.1 If you have a Marginal Fail for a unit, the assessment board may allow you a further opportunity to complete work and be assessed for the failed elements of your unit.
 We call this process referral and the work you would need to do to pass a marginally failed unit is called a referral task.
-In summary, referral is an opportunity for you to put right what you have done wrong in a unit. - 2.2.2 An assessment board will only offer referral to you once for a unit.
-The relevant assessment board makes decisions on referral, either at its meeting towards the end of the academic year, or by action of the Chair during the year.

-- 2.2.3 We can offer referral to undergraduate students at two different points in the academic year:

-- after you have received your provisional mark for any of the following units:

-- o BA1a, BA2a, BA3a;

-- o BSc1a, BSc2a, BSc3a;

-- o BAAID1a, ARCH2a, ARCH3a;

-- when an assessment board meets to confirm marks for the year.
-When the board takes decisions on Marginal Fails, they can offer referral tasks for:

-- o all units in Years 1 and 2;

-- o BA3a, BSc3a and ARCH3a.
+In summary, referral is an opportunity for you to put right what you have done wrong in a unit.

+- 2.2.2 Referral will only be offered to you once for a unit.
+The relevant assessment board makes decisions on referral, either at its meeting towards the end of the academic year, or by action of a Chair during the year. - 2.2.3 We can offer referral to undergraduate students at two different points in the academic year: - after you have received your provisional mark for any of the following units: - o BA1a, BA2a, BA3a; - o BSc1a, BSc2a, BSc3a; - o BAAID1a, ARCH2a, ARCH3a; - o BSP1a, BSP1b, BSP2a, BSP2b, BSP3a, BSP3b; - BPSYC1a, BPSYC1b, BPSYC2a, BPSYC2b, BPSYC3a, BPSYC3b - when an assessment board meets to confirm marks for the year.
+When the board takes decisions on Marginal Fails, (except where a referral task has previously been offered) they can offer referral tasks for: - o all units in Years 1 and 2; - BA3a, BSc3a, ARCH3a, BSP3a, BSP3b, BPSYC3a and BPSYC3b.